nehapatel328/final/documents/proposal.md

 <h1>Objective</h1>
 <p>To provide a one-stop website that gives young millennials recommendations of popular/hyped books by analyzing general ratings on Goodreads as well as the user’s data.
 There are roughly 2.2 million new titles published each year, which can make finding a new book overwhelming, especially for young professionals looking for their next read.
 Most Americans read or listen to an average of 12 books a year (i.e., one book per month), meaning that each book needs to count.
 Thanks to social media, there is a lot of noise surrounding certain publications, such as <em>Becoming</em> by Michelle Obama or <em>Lean In</em> by Sheryl Sandenberg.
 Which book should a potential choose?
 This website will take advantage of the Goodreads API to provide recommendations that best fit into a reader’s lifestyle and reading goals.</p>

+UDPATE: It turns out that the Goodreads API uses XML as opposed to JSON.
+As such, I've changed my API to the New York Times, which is much more user friendly.
+I'll be focusing on their bestseller list.